euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/applications.md

     -   Logo will be a branding image.
     -   Background color of, for example, the Next and Confirm navigation controls will be from the brand palette.

+If any of the above branding resources don't appear, check the configuration in the management console.
+Instructions can be found in the appendix to the Branding Integration Guide.

 ## Static application branding
 Demonstration apps for support of static branding.